diethardsteiner/diethardsteiner.github.io/_posts/2014-10-12-Mondrian-Semi-Additive-Measures-Workaround.md

 FROM [Subscriber Base]
 ```

-This time I got a date member returned: 2019-12 (which happened to be the last month in my date dimension), but no value.
+This time I got a date member returned: 2019-12 (which happened to be the last month in my date dimension), but no measure value.
 But hold on ... why do we get a month returned when we run the function on the **Weekly Calendar** hierarchy?
 My guess is that this happens because the **Monthly Calendar** happens to be the default hierarchy.

 We can fix this by specifying the optional **Member Expression** for the `OPENINGPERIOD()` function: